 • Set the multimeter to the voltage setting that is appropriate for the voltage level of the circuit you are testing.
 For example, if you are testing a 120-volt circuit, set the multimeter to the 200-volt AC range.

 • Insert the probes into the appropriate ports on the multimeter.
-The red probe should be inserted into the port labeled VωmA.
+The red probe should be inserted into the port labeled VωmA, this indicates that tester is working.

 The VΩmA port (sometimes denoted as mAVΩ) is simply an acronym for voltage, resistance, and current (in milliamps).
 This is where the red probe will plug into if you’re measuring voltage, resistance, continuity, and currently less than 200mA. and the black probe should be inserted into the port labeled COM.